 There are basically two solutions for this problem, working techniques and the use of anti-spit valves.
 You can adjust the working technique to control spatters and splashes.
-This means you are trying to spray your surfaces without doing interruptions.
+This means you are trying to spray your surfaces without interrupting your workflow.
 The trigger is released only when the entire surface has been sprayed.
-You can then release the rests of the material left in the lance on a taped area.
+You can then release the rest of the material left in the lance on a taped/protected/covered area.

 However, this technique can not always be applied because not all surfaces can be sprayed in one go.
 It also requires some experience and skill.
 For all other cases, an anti-spit valve can be used.
 The valve is screwed to the front of the lance and does not let paint through below a certain pressure range.
 Considering that the spit-effect is caused by a pressure drop in the lance, this mechanism allows for the imperfections in the spray pattern to be be greatly reduced or avoided altogether.

 Anti-spit valves for airless lances are available by the two largest and most renown manufacturers … Wagner and Graco, of course, who else?
 The Graco anti-spit valve is called Clean Shot Off Valve and Wagner also has its own one.

 The Graco Clean Shot Off Valve can be screwed directly onto the extension.
 The valve can be adjusted with a screw.
 This makes it possible to set the pressure point at which the valve starts to work.
 This is a big advantage compared to other models, because you can tune the valve to your own work needs and pressure settings.

 In addition, the valve is combined with a swivel joint and thus offers a valuable additional function, since the joint can be used to set the optimum angle to the surface.
 In this article we have illustrated how to best make use of swivel joints and lances.